Summer in the Brainerd Lakes

 Operated by the Army Corps of Engineers, it has a paved bicycle trail, an oak-shaded picnicking lawn on the lake, a picnic area with playground on the Gull River, a volleyball court, a fishing pier and walking trails, plus a beach and campground.

-A family could stay busy there, too — and for only $24 a night.
+A family could stay busy there, too, for very little money.

 © Beth Gauper